wlo2/zmk_autocorrect/README.md

 Autocorrect monitors your typing and maintains a buffer of recent characters.
 When you type the last character of a word that matches a typo in the dictionary, autocorrect:
 - Detects the match immediately.
-- Queues a correction (with a small delay to let the current key complete).
+- Queues a correction with a small delay (default 10ms via `CONFIG_ZMK_AUTOCORRECT_WORK_DELAY_MS`) to let the current key complete.
 - Sends backspaces to erase the typo.
 - Types the correct word.

-There's a small delay between each keypress for reliability, especially over BLE.
+There's a small delay between each synthetic keypress for reliability, especially over BLE.
+Any additional typing within the work delay window will cancel the pending correction to avoid conflicts with continued typing; this is intentional.

 ## Troubleshooting